xitop/edzed/docs/simulation.rst

   The Circuit class should not to be instantiated directly;
   always call :func:`get_circuit`.
-  The class is not even exported to edzed's API (there is no :class:`edzed.Circuit`).
+  The class is not even exported to edzed's API (there is no :strike:`edzed.Circuit`).

 .. function:: get_circuit() -> Circuit